johnrcd/rovi_blog/content/posts/2025-07-12-website-themes.md

 ### super fast particles

 A long standing bug that came from the original theme system was that changing the themes would make the particles in the background move at a much faster speed than what was defined in the theme.
-This would only be fixed by manually refreshing the paged.
+This would only be fixed by manually refreshing the page.

-I tried deleting the `<canvas>` element that it uses when selecting a new theme, and remaking it to force a reset of sorts.
-It didn't work so I just decided to force refresh the browser if you were attempting to load a theme that had particles.
+There wasn't a clean solution I could find (although I didn't look very long), so I just decided to refresh the browser if you were attempting to load a theme.
+I had to add an `initialized` variable which reminded me of the game code I'd need to write sometimes:

 ```jsx
 let initialized = false;